jaakko-paavola/planet-wars/README.md

 # Planet Wars
 Avaruuslentelypeli, jossa vallataan planeettoja ja taistellaan muita avaruusaluksia vastaan.

-## Helsingin yliopiston ohjelmistotekniikan kurssin harjoitustyö
+## Helsingin yliopiston ohjelmistotekniikan kurssin harjoitustyö 2019
-## A course project in the course Software Development Methods at the University of Helsinki
+A course project in the course Software Development Methods at the University of Helsinki in 2019

 ### Harjoitustyön dokumentaatio